If you’ve spent much time in large cities, especially in Asia, you’ve probably noticed adults riding surprisingly small-wheeled bikes.

 How does mini velo sizing work?

-Most mini velos come in one or two sizes, although brands like Velo Orange do offer a third size for taller customers.
+Most mini velos come in one or two sizes, although a few brands (mostly Western ones) offer additional sizes for taller customers.

-If two sizes are available, then the threshold between them is typically around 5’8″, but varies among brands.
+If two sizes are available, then the threshold between them is typically around 5’7″ or 5’8″, but varies among brands.

 Are mini velos slower than regular bikes?